vbmacher/aws-scripts/README.md

 # AWSome Scripts

 A tool for convenient calling of AWS CLI.
 It brings:

 - an opinionated simplification over **manual** user-AWS interaction,
 - it saves and reuses repeated AWS service configuration.

-For example, in order to start an EMR cluster with configuration similar to already existing
+For example, in order to start an EMR cluster with configuration similar to already existing cluster:
-cluster:

 ```
-# Creates account my-account, makes it default and configures it with EMR copied from existing cluster
+# Creates sketch "mysketch", makes it default and configures it with EMR copied from existing cluster
-awss accounts -a my-account -d -cemr j-D9OAIJX09SJ3
+awss s -s mysketch -d -cemr j-D9OAIJX09SJ3

-# Starts new EMR cluster, using config from the now-default account "my-account"
+# Starts new EMR cluster, using config from the now-default sketch "mysketch"
 # and hardware: 1 on-demand master node and 5 spot core nodes of type r5.xlarge
 awss emr start -n "My cluster" -c 5 -i "r5.xlarge" -S
 ```